-Designer, retailer, brand owner and managing director, Graeme Ellisdon was born on 7th July 1955 in Hertfordshire.
+Designer, retailer, brand owner and CEO, Graeme Ellisdon was born on 7th July 1955 in Hertfordshire.
 Leaving school to try his hand at a series of jobs in the UK and in Europe, on returning to England, Graeme founded OSPREY LONDON in 1980 with just £500, creating a collection of beautiful handmade leather belts.
 Snapped up almost immediately by some of the UK's leading retailers, his best-selling belts were soon joined by leather bags and accessories for women and for men.

 I have always loved working with leather because it's a natural material with real integrity that improves with age, he explains.